otorreno/khiva/doc/sphinx/source/index.rst

 Khiva provides a mean for time series analytics at scale.
 These analytics can be exploited in a wide range of use cases across several industries, like energy, finance, e-health, IoT, music industry, etc.

-This is just the beginning, so stay tuned as more features are coming ...
+This is just the beginning, so stay tuned as more features are coming...

 `Gitter <https://gitter.im/shapelets-io/khiva>`_ is the place for discussions and questions about Khiva library.
 We use the `GitHub Issue Tracker <https://github.com/shapelets/khiva/issues>`_ to manage bug reports